stanfordpeng/Learning-C/Assignment-25/README.md

 	int writertn;

-	writertn = write(filedescriptor, "Writing test data to the file", 30);
+	writertn = write(filedescriptor, "Writing test data to the file.", 30);

 	if (writertn != 30)
 	{